harshita2515/stock-market-prediction/README.md

 Create an initial machine learning model and estimate accuracy Build a backtesting engine to more accurately measure accuracy Improve the accuracy of the model

+Implementation:

+1.Data Preprocessing using dataset

+2.Visualization of Dataset

+3.Feature Scaling

+4.Preparing the Datasets for training

+5.Reshaping the datasets

+6.Model development

+7.Preprocessing the Data

+8.Predicting the Output

+9.Result visualization